krystalan/K-SportsSum/README.md

     <br>
 </p>

 In this Section, we introduce how to build a two-step baseline system for Sports Game Summarization.
 As shown in the above Figure, the baseline framework first selects important commentary sentences from original live commentary documents through a text classification model. `Ck` represents each commentary sentence and `Cik` denotes each selected important sentence.
-Further, we should convert each selected sentence to a news-style sentence through an NLG model. `Rik` is the generated sentence corresponding to `Cik`.
+Further, we should convert each selected sentence to a news-style sentence through a generative model. `Rik` is the generated sentence corresponding to `Cik`.

 #### 2.1 Selector
 The selector is a text classification model.
 In our work, we resort to the following toolkits: